 The Board of Directors is responsible for establishing broad corporate policies and for overseeing management and the overall performance of Rayonier.
 The Board reviews significant developments affecting the Company and acts on matters requiring Board approval.
-The Board held eight meetings during 2004.
+The Board held sixteen meetings during 2005.
+The Board operates under a set of Corporate Governance Principles, a copy of which can be found on the Company's website at www.rayonier.com and which are also available in print to any shareholder who requests it by writing to the Corporate Secretary at Rayonier, 50 North Laura Street, Jacksonville, Florida 32202.

 The Board is divided into three classes (I, II and III) serving staggered three-year terms.
-The terms of the Class II directors, James H. Hance, Jr., Paul G. Kirk, Jr., Carl S. Sloane and Gordon I. Ulmer, will expire at the 2005 Annual Meeting, at which time Mr. Ulmer will retire in accordance with the Board's policy regarding mandatory retirement age.
+The terms of the Class III directors, Rand V. Araskog, Richard D. Kincaid, W. Lee Nutter and Ronald Townsend, will expire at the 2006 Annual Meeting, at which time Mr. Araskog will retire in accordance with the Board's policy regarding mandatory retirement age.
 Messrs.
-Hance, Kirk and Sloane have each been nominated for re-election for a term expiring in 2008.
+Kincaid, Nutter and Townsend have each been nominated for re-election for a term expiring in 2009.